pablodecm/phd_thesis/src/107_chapter_7.md

 order to understand whether the tools at hand are answering the right questions.
 Otherwise we
 risk falling for the anti-pattern
-"*if all you have is a hammer, everything looks like a nail*", which could significantly slow down the pace of scientific progress.
+"if all you have is a hammer, everything looks like a nail", which could significantly slow down the pace of scientific progress.
 This issue is particularly pressing for particle collider experiments, where the acquired familiarity with a given set of data analysis techniques might